-Generating new leads for your home care agency is essential if you want to grow your business and stay competitive in this crowded marketplace.
-However, outbound lead generation tactics of the past – cold calling, direct mail, and print advertising – while still an important part of marketing for many businesses, must be integrated with new, inbound tactics to better produce qualified leads quickly without adding a lot of additional cost.
+Generating new home health care leads for your agency is essential if you want to grow your business and stay competitive in this crowded marketplace.
+However, outbound lead generation tactics of the past – cold calling, direct mail, and print advertising – while still an important part of marketing for many businesses, must be integrated with new, inbound tactics to better produce qualified home health care leads quickly without adding a lot of additional cost.

 What is an “inbound tactic,” you might say?
 An inbound tactic is a conversion path on your website.
 In simpler terms, it’s an option for your website visitor to do something on your website – a next step down the buying path.
 And that’s exactly the path you want all of your website visitors on!